 Is there anyone on the line-up who particularly soothes your stress like exercise?

-Ashley: Being a woman of colour, Solange makes me feel like my worries are heard.
+Ashley: Being a woman of color, Solange makes me feel like my worries are heard.
 She's so angelic and calming.

 Brianna: She puts my mind at ease and helps me be comfortable in myself, like loving my hair; I can come here in my braids!